 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of legislation at the date of publication.01 October 2020 Back to results
+They are based on our understanding of legislation at the date of publication.09 February 2021 Back to results

 One of the unfortunate consequences of the Covid-19 pandemic in the UK is the effect it’s had on the economy with some sectors being particularly hard hit.
-Whilst the government’s Coronavirus Job Retention Scheme (CJRS) has helped employers to protect jobs across the UK, the replacement of the CJRS with the Job Support Scheme from 1 November 2020 could lead to an increase in jobs being made redundant, given that support available from the government schemes has shifted towards employers picking up a greater percentage of ongoing employer costs.
+Government support (including from the Coronavirus Job Retention Scheme (CJRS)) has helped employers to protect jobs across the UK, but there has been an unfortunate rise in job losses and unemployment caused by the lockdown restrictions.

 For many employees, losing their job may cause uncertainty and financial hardship but for others it may bring an opportunity to use some or all of any redundancy payment received as an investment opportunity.
 These FAQs look specifically at using a redundancy payment to make an employer or personal contribution to help increase pension savings.